AliRiaz34/GuitarDex/currentjob.md

 ## IMPLEMENTATIONS TO REMEMBER
 fix, when do song go from learnt to stale and mastered

 consider having a decay table to keep track

-have sort menu in library
+# have sort menu in library

-question mark in searchbar blinks

-selection highlight when hovering a entry in lib

-long text needs to wrap!!!

 fix navbar ui
 -make it so clicking on page icon youre on it dosent refetch page, just shows default